jimartinezabadias/interfaces-practica/README.md

 Link: https://jimartinezabadias.github.io/interfaces-practica/TP2/EntregaFinal/

-Connect Four game with customizable board size.
+Desciption: Connect Four game with customizable board size.
 Was written in JavaScript.
 Elements in the screen are positioned and sized on  game start.